Camping With Narcolepsy

 I suddenly was unable to have enough stamina to do much of anything.
 With an adequate narcolepsy treatment plan, I have rekindled my passion for the outdoors and have learned a great deal along the way.

-Camping is different than other outdoor activities
+Camping is safer than other outdoor activities with narcolepsy

 Camping is one of the more narcolepsy-friendly outdoor activities.
 Most of the outdoor activities that I regularly participate in, such as biking, kayaking, hiking, and more, require reliable transportation and a great deal of effort in general.
 Driving after any one of these activities is difficult and dangerous with narcolepsy.

 Camping, on the other hand, is different.
 Usually, the bulk of the work is complete upon arrival at camp.
 Unloading gear and setting up the tent is exhausting, to say the least.
 However, knowing that I don’t have to drive afterward like I would for other activities is good to know!